-The overall U. S. commercial fishery-related minimum mortality and serious injury rate for the entire stock is 0.55 humpback whales per year, based on observer data from Alaska (0.40) and observer data from Hawaii (0.15).
-Additional fisheries-related mortality and serious injury rates based on stranding records from Alaska (2.15) and stranding records from Hawaii (4.75) result in an overall minimum estimate of mortality and serious injury rate due to fisheries of 7.45 (0.55 + 2.15 + 4.75).
+The overall U.S. commercial fishery-related minimum mortality and serious injury rate for the entire stock is 1.65 humpback whales per year, based on observer data from Alaska (0.6), opportunistic stranding and human interaction reports from Alaska in which the commercial fishery is confirmed (0.20), observer data from Hawaii (0.15), and opportunistic stranding and human interaction reports from Hawaii in which the commercial fishery is confirmed (0.7).
+Additional fisheries-related (may include commercial, recreational, or subsistence fisheries reports) mortality and serious injury rates based on stranding records from Alaska (2.65) and stranding records from Hawaii (4.1) result in an overall minimum estimate of mortality and serious injury rate due to fisheries of 8.4 (1.65 + 2.65 + 4.1).